Table of contents: Removal ↓ Installation ↓

 - Is there enough brake fluid in the reservoir?

-- With the engine running, check the system for leaks.
-To do this, press the brake pedal with a force of 200–300 N (20–30 kg) within 10 s.
-The pedal must not move.
-Check all connections for leaks
+- With the engine running, check the tightness of the system.
+To do this, press the brake pedal with a force of 200-300 N (20-30 kg) for 10 s.
+The pedal should not move.
+Check all connections for tightness

-19. Carefully let the new brake pads run in.
-To do this, brake the car several times from a speed of 80 to 40 km / h by lightly pressing the pedal.
-Let the brake cool down between braking.
+19. Carefully allow the new brake pads to break in.
+To do this, brake the car several times from 80 to 40 km/h, lightly pressing the pedal.
+Allow the brake to cool between braking.

 Warning: In some regions, brake pads must be disposed of as special material.
 Local authorities must inform drivers of permitted disposal sites.